Effectively Charge Your RV Batteries While Driving

-Effectively Charge Your RV Batteries While Driving: How & Why to Install a DC to DC Battery Charger
+Effectively Charging A RV Battery While Driving: How & Why to Install a DC to DC Battery Charger

 When you bought your RV, the folks at the dealership might have told you that your RV battery bank will charge up while you are driving so that you can boondock for a bit of time without an electrical hook-up or gas generator.
 This statement is true -- to a certain extent.
 If you have a 7-way connector that is wired directly to your vehicle’s starting battery, your trailer batteries will get a small trickle charge while driving.
 But, if you have tried this, you may have been as disappointed, as my parents were on their 2017 travel trailer, by the amount of charge you are actually able to get.